Compliance and enforcement frameworks

-To support the published framework, DELWP is also drafting a state-wide Non-Urban Water Compliance and Enforcement Guidelines for Water Corporations that will provide more information on what water corporations should do to support effective compliance.
+DELWP has guidelines for water corporations to establish effective compliance strategies.
+The Non-urban Water Compliance and Enforcement Guidelines for Water Compliance (PDF, 2.0 MB) set out five principles for maintaining strong compliance in Victoria.
 The guidelines will also build greater consistency in how compliance and enforcement is carried out across Victorian water corporations.
 Water corporations are expected to adhere to the guidelines as stated in the Minister’s Statement of Obligations (PDF, 5.4 MB).

 Action 2.2: Establish a network of water compliance practitioners to promote best practice and innovation in water compliance

 In 2018, Victoria co-sponsored a proposal to establish a nation-wide Water Compliance Community of Practice (CoP) under the Australasian Environmental Law Enforcement and Regulators Network.
 Representatives from Rural Water Corporations and the Department attended the inaugural Water Compliance CoP meeting on 15 November 2018 and have participated in a series of teleconference meetings which are held every 2 months.

 In 2019, the Department also established a Victoria Water Compliance CoP.
 The first meeting was held on 29 July 2019 with compliance representatives from rural water corporations and discussed a variety of issues including:

 - metering policies